News

 Article content

-Under the new rules, Kosovo passport holders will be able to travel within the European Union's Schengen area without a visa for stays up to 90 days within any 180-day period.
-The exemption from visa requirements will take effect either when the European Travel Information and Authorisation System (ETIAS) becomes operational or on 1 January 2024, whichever occurs first.
-ETIAS registration will eventually become mandatory for visa-exempt travelers, introducing a pre-travel authorization requirement similar to systems in other countries.
+Under the new rules, Kosovo passport holders will be able to travel to the EU without a visa for stays of up to 90 days in any 180-day period.
+The exemption is set to apply from the date the European Travel Information and Authorisation System (ETIAS) becomes operational, or from 1 January 2024, whichever comes first.
+The text now needs to be adopted by the European Parliament before it can be signed and published in the EU's official journal.

 Tags: